Measurement Error and Counterfactuals in Quantitative Trade and Spatial Models: Applications

 \subsubsection{Results}

 The counterfactual question of interest is which links have the highest return on investment, and the authors of \citet{allen2022welfare} report the top ten links.
 For exposition, I will focus my analysis on the three best performing links.
-Similarly to the setting in Section \ref{sec:ACD}, I consider scenarios with only estimation error, only measurement error, and both estimation and measurement error.

-Concerning estimation error, I follow the discussion in Section \ref{subsec:EB_UQ_EE} and sample from the normal distribution with mean and variance equal to the IV estimator for the congestion elasticity $\nu$ and its reported squared standard error, respectively.\footnote{Here, I follow the inference method used by the authors of \citet{allen2022welfare} and use the clustered standard error.
-However, as discussed in \citet{sanders2025new}, clustering at the edge level tends to understate uncertainty relative to approaches that account for dyadic dependence in the data, and therefore yields narrower confidence intervals.} Table \ref{tab:AA2022_table_bay} shows the $95\%$ equal-tailed intervals for the top three links.
-The intervals that consider just measurement error or estimation error are of similar order of magnitude, and the interval that combines them seem a sensible composition.
+Table \ref{tab:AA2022_table_bay} shows the $95\%$ intervals for the top three links based on Algorithm \ref{alg:EB_UQ_k_Default_approach}.

-From a policy perspective it is of interest whether the ranking between these links can change due to estimation and measurement error.
+From a policy perspective it is of interest whether the ranking between these links can change due to measurement error.
 Therefore, Table \ref{tab:AA2022_table_differences_bay} shows the $95\%$ intervals for the difference between link 1 and link 2, and the difference between link 2 and link 3.\footnote{This simple exercise is intended purely for exposition.
-For a more formal treatment of inference on ranks, see \citet{mogstad2024inference}.} It follows that the rankings are generally robust against estimation error and measurement error.\textbf{ }Additional discussion and analyses can be found in Appendices \ref{subsec:Details_AA_Estimation} and \ref{subsec:Details_AA_Supplementary_analyses}.
+For a more formal treatment of inference on ranks, see \citet{mogstad2024inference}.} It follows that the rankings are generally robust against measurement error.\textbf{ }Additional discussion and analyses can be found in Appendices \ref{subsec:Details_AA_calibration} and \ref{subsec:Details_AA_supplementary_analyses}.